Coratives LogoCoratives Logo

 A hybrid architecture is increasingly common in advanced computing environments:

-Long-reach PCIe fabrics connect compute nodes, accelerators, and memory into a unified fabric.
+Long-reach PCIe fabrics connect compute nodes, accelerators, and memory into a unified fabric outside the rack.

 Enabling deterministic AI infrastructure